StackVista/stackstate-docs/develop/reference/scripting/async-script-result.md

 ## Working with `AsyncScriptResult.then`

-If the result of your script returns is an `AsyncScriptResult` StackState will automatically wait for the actual result to resolve.
+If the result of your script returns is an `AsyncScriptResult` Rancher Observability will automatically wait for the actual result to resolve.
 If however you want to continue your script with the resolved result of an `AsyncScriptResult` you must use the `.then` method.

 The `.then` method expects a [Groovy closure](https://groovy-lang.org/closures.html).
 The closure will execute as soon as the result is received.
 This lambda function can work with the result and return either a new `AsyncScriptResult` or a simple \(synchronous\) result.